Issue No. 03

 // Test an expiry countdown — no real waiting

-clock.install({ now: new Date('2026-01-01T09:00:00Z') });
+await clock.install({ time: new Date('2026-01-01T09:00:00Z') });

 await page.go('https://app.example.com/session');